OCA/stock-logistics-barcode/barcodes_generator_package/README.rst

 * Icon of the module is based on the Oxygen Team work and is under LGPL licence: http://www.iconarchive.com/show/oxygen-icons-by-oxygen-icons.org.html
+* Package image in icon is licensed under GPL & provided by Gnome Web Icons.

 Contributors
 ------------